AfroGit/Dreamhouse/README.md

+#Get Started with Salesforce Development

+This project gave you an overview of what it’s like to be a developer working with Salesforce Platform capabilities like LWC and Apex.
+However, that's not all you can do!

+Salesforce Functions (adopting Faas, Functions as a Service model) allows developers to extend Salesforce data with elastic computing using open source languages like Java and JavaScript, making it easier to scale Salesforce apps.
+Heroku is another product our developers can use if they fully need to control the horizontal and vertical scaling of the app resources.
+And with the Salesforce suite of products and Salesforce AppExchange, the sky’s the limit for learning opportunities

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.